Introduction

 Communicate Effectively About Turbulence Risks

 The Offer: Keeping travelers informed about any changes in flight operations due to turbulence is another key practice.
 Frequent updates help manage expectations and reduce anxiety.
-Research indicates that 64% of U.S. adults feel that news stories about safety incidents heighten their concerns about flying, underscoring the need for transparency in communication.
+Research indicates that 64% of U.S. adults feel that news stories about turbulence heighten their concerns about flying, underscoring the need for transparency in communication.

 Conclusion